Staff and Leadership

 Community Engagement Manager and Project Hope Lead

 Lisette was born and raised in Hamilton to parents of Guatemalan descent.
 She studied at Redeemer University with a major in International Development and a minor in Political Science, hoping to one day use her experience to be a missionary.
 As part of her studies, Lisette was required to complete volunteer hours and chose to do so at Helping Hands Street Mission.
 After having a great experience, she went on to become a summer intern at Helping Hands in the summer of 2016.
 Since then, Lisette has worked in both non-profit organizations and in political offices, always focusing on social justice work.
 Lisette loves the friendship-based support of Helping Hands, and ultimately wanted to expand the capacity of Helping Hands so that God’s love would reach more people in the Barton Street community.
-She’s excited to see what God will be doing this next year in her role as the Community Engagement Manager and Project Hope Lead.
+She’s excited to see what God will be doing in her role as the Community Engagement Manager and Project Hope Lead.

 Our Board of Directors